quicwg/base-drafts/writeups/base-drafts.md

 internationalization?
 If so, describe the review that took place.
 -->

-Parts of the document set benefited from specialize reviews from the TLS, HTTP and transport IETF communities.
+Parts of the document set benefited from specialized reviews from the TLS, HTTP and transport IETF communities.